dinakaranonline/blog/_posts/2019-03-30-When-Google-Photos'-AI-helped-to-confirm-my-daughter's-photographic-memory.md

 ---
 When social media was at its peak, it became a norm to use check-in feature on Facebook or Twitter etc to let the world know the cool places that we are going or hanging out.
 It also became a customary tradition to take selfies or food photos with our family and friends and share them everywhere.

 Post privacy awareness, some of us stopped sharing photos.
-Dozens of selfies were still clicked and saved for posterity, but we stopped from sharing publicly, but in private WhatsApp group etc. I have been using Google Photos for a few years now and is one of the best products rolled out by Google of late.What makes this app awesome is the 'memories' feature.
+Dozens of selfies were still clicked and saved for posterity, but we stopped from sharing publicly, but in private WhatsApp group etc. I have been using Google Photos for a few years now and is one of the best products rolled out by Google of late.
+What makes this app awesome is the 'memories' feature.
 It displays photos taken long back as memories and as a young parent, it gushes out a multitude of emotions watching newborn daughter slowly transforming over the years.
 Nostalgia is awesome.

 Speaking of Nostalgia, I cannot miss recommending this MadMen pitch of The Carousel.
 It is one of the amazing scenes that was ever written and performed in my opinion.